 Grits are made with whole dried white corn kernels from a variety of corn that has a higher starch content, which gives grits their creamy, soft texture.
 Traditional grits are made by either using a stone-ground or steel roller mills.
 The manufacturing process affects the flavor and texture of the final product.
 Stone-ground grits are less processed than quick-cooking or instant grits, which means they have more flavor and texture.

 Varieties of grits range in coarseness.
 Instant and quick-cooking grits are ground finer than traditional stone-ground grits, which is why they cook faster.
 The smaller the grain, the quicker the grits cook.
 That being said, coarser grits are the most traditional version.

-I enjoy grits cooked the old-fashioned way served simply with butter.
-However, when you add a little spice and a lot of cheese, they are over-the-top good.
+I enjoy grits cooked the old-fashioned way served simply with

 I cooked this grits casserole in chicken stock then filled with melty cheddar cheese and Rotel tomatoes.